You haven’t seen the South until you’ve seen Lawrence.

-If you have a few extra days, the best way to truly soak up the rich heritage of early New Zealand is to get out and about on the Clutha Gold Cycle and Walking Trail.
+If you have a few extra days, the best way to truly soak up the rich heritage of early New Zealand is to get out and about on the Nga Haerenga Great Ride of New Zealand Clutha Gold Cycle and Walking Trail.
 You can start (or finish) the trail in Lawrence.

 It takes you through stunning landscape all the while following the mighty Clutha River – New Zealand’s largest and fastest river.
-The current 73km grade easy trail takes between two and four days to complete – it is set to get even bigger and better with the route being extended all the way to Lake Waihola.
+The current 73km grade easy trail takes between two and four days to complete – it is set to get even bigger and better with the route in the process of being extended all the way to Lake Waihola.

 Mark and Jude at Lawrence Bike Transfers can help you out with your bike transfers along the way.

-Depart Lawrence and take the cross-country route to Tuapeka Mouth via Tuapeka West or follow the Clutha River from Lawrence, through Beaumont hugging the amazing turquoise blue hue of the country’s most impressive waterway (44.7 km, 33 min drive via Beaumont or 26.2 km, 28 min drive via Tuapeka West).
+Depart Lawrence and take the cross-country route to Tuapeka Mouth via Tuapeka West or follow the Clutha River from Lawrence through Beaumont (Rongahere Gorge) hugging the amazing turquoise blue hue of the country’s most impressive waterway (44.7 km, 33 min drive via Beaumont or 26.2 km, 28 min drive via Tuapeka West).

 Don’t miss a trip on Clutha’s fantastic free ferry the Tuapeka Punt (referred to by locals as the 8th wonder of the world) powered by the flow of the mighty Clutha River.
-Dating back to the 1890s, The Tuapeka Punt crosses the Clutha River every morning and afternoon running between 8-10am and 4-6pm (check the Facebook page for updates, as crossings are dependent on river levels).
+Dating back to the 1890s, the Tuapeka Punt crosses the Clutha River everyday running between 10am - 2pm (check out their Facebook page for updates, as crossings are dependent on daily river levels).

 Kaka Point and Nugget Point

-Depart Tuapeka Mouth for Kaka Point (55 km, 42 min drive), a picturesque seaside village at the Northern most edge of the Catlins.
+Depart Tuapeka Mouth for Kaka Point (55 km, 42 min drive), through Balclutha, Clutha's main service town.
+Kaka Point is a picturesque seaside village at the Northern most edge of the Catlins.
 Named after the Kaka parrot, KP, as it’s known by locals, is famous for its surfing and spectacular scenery, particularly from the iconic Nugget Point.